gleber/ledger-parsita/memory-bank/systemPatterns.md

 ## Architecture

-- The system follows a modular design, with separate modules for parsing, filtering, and capital gains tracking.
+- The system follows a modular design, with separate modules for parsing and filtering.
+- **Capital gains tracking is integrated directly into the balance sheet building process.**
-- Input hledger journal files are processed to identify relevant transactions for capital gains calculation.
+- Input hledger journal files are processed chronologically.
-- The tool will need to read the entire journal to establish the history of asset acquisitions and dispositions.
+- The balance sheet builder reads the entire journal to establish the history of asset acquisitions and dispositions, calculating gains/losses incrementally.

 ## Key Technical Decisions

 - Using Python for development due to its suitability for text processing and data manipulation.
 - Using the `parsita` library for parsing the hledger journal format.
 - Using the `returns` library for error handling.
-- **Removing the non-functional `closing_postings` mechanism.**
 - **Implementing a robust FIFO logic by iterating through transactions to find sales and matching them against lots stored in the `BalanceSheet`.**
 - **Designing a mechanism for safely updating the hledger journal file in place (future step).**
 - **Implemented an in-memory caching mechanism for source position lookups to improve parsing performance.**